zendtech/Laminas-Level-3-Attendee/guestbook/manage/README.md

 ## Getting Started

-Start your new Expressive project with composer:
+Start your new Mezzio project with composer:

 ```bash
 $ composer create-project mezzio/mezzio-skeleton <project-path>